YangF0u0/RB-samplers/README.md

 ## PF v.s.
 RBPF

 I'm still stuck with this part, more precisely, the RBPF.
-Time-wising I just put it here and maybe I can explore it later.
+Time-wising I just set it aside and maybe I can explore it later after my finals are done.
 ![](./PF.png)
 ![](./RBPF.png)